scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

           return
           end

-The default for ``f2py`` is to assume defualt input intent, so there is only one directive for the output variable.
+The default for ``f2py`` is to assume default input intent, so there is only one directive for the output variable.
-This subroutine may be  called from python as follows
+This subroutine may be  called from Python as follows
 ::

     >>> from cos_module import cos_sub as cos